Generation loss: Techniques that cause generation loss in digital systems

-In digital systems, several techniques, used because of other advantages, may introduce generation loss and must be used with caution.
+In digital systems, several techniques such as lossy compression codecs and algorithms, used because of other advantages, may introduce generation loss and must be used with caution.
 However, copying a digital file itself incurs no generation loss—the copied file is identical to the original, provided a perfect copying channel is used.

 Some digital transforms are reversible, while some are not.
 Lossless compression is, by definition, fully reversible, while lossy compression throws away some data which cannot be restored.
 Similarly, many DSP processes are not reversible.

 Thus careful planning of an audio or video signal chain from beginning to end and rearranging to minimize multiple conversions is important to avoid generation loss when using lossy compression codecs.
 Often, arbitrary choices of numbers of pixels and sampling rates for source, destination, and intermediates can seriously degrade digital signals in spite of the potential of digital technology for eliminating generation loss completely.

 Similarly, when using lossy compression, it will ideally only be done once, at the end of the workflow involving the file, after all required changes have been made.